Environmental security: Environmental change and security

 Even though environmental degradation and climate change sometimes cause violent conflict within and between countries and other times not, it can weaken the national security of the state in number of profound ways.
 Environmental change can undermine the economic prosperity which plays big role in country's military capacity and material power.
 In some developed countries, and in most developing countries, natural resources and environmental services tend to be important factors for economic growth and employment rate.
 Income from and employment in primary sectors such as agriculture, forestry, fishing, and mining, and from environmentally dependent services like tourism, may all be adversely affected by environmental change.
 If natural capital base of an economy erodes, then so does the long-term capacity of its armed forces.
 Moreover, changes in environmental condition can exposes people to health threats, it can also undermine human capital and its well-being which are essential factors of economic development and stability of human society.

 Climate change also could, through extreme weather events, have a more direct impact on national security by damaging critical infrastructures such as military bases, naval yards and training grounds, thereby severely threatening essential national defense resources.

+A 2025 study presented the first global quantitative analysis of the environmental impacts of armed conflict.
+Combining data from the Environmental Performance Index and Uppsala Conflict Data Program, the study found that countries affected by armed conflict experience significantly lower environmental performance and that recovery can take 20 to 30 years.